rrazvd/bbb-face-recognizer/README.md

 This script builds a dataset with train and validation directories according by user labeling, using real time cam frames from reality show.

-On execute will be created a directory on root with the following structure:
+On execute will be created a directory on `src` folder with the following structure:

 ```
 dataset